- Have you ever tried to mount an filesystem securely over the world wide internetwork :)

 sending mails (port 25 smtp) via your home pc without trouble

-• Bypass untrusted networks the easy way, lets say you want to browse the web and you have restrictions in your actual network just forward your traffic over ssh:
+of getting spyed just set your SMTP port in your client to port 9999! - Bypass untrusted networks the easy way, lets say you want to browse the web and you have restrictions in your actual network just forward your traffic over ssh:

 $ ssh -D 9999 -C user@homeserver.com